Best-Rated New Cars

 A BMW used to be one of the three Bs all Kiwis aspiring for the high life wanted to own, along with a boat and a bach.
 However, in recent years, BMW has somewhat lost its crown of Teutonic auto excellence to Audi.
 However, BMW still sells a huge range of cars here in NZ, covering EV, hybrid, petrol and diesel models.

-The main range spans the number 1 to 8, and covers mainly sedans and coupés.
+The main range spans the numbers 1 to 8, and covers mainly sedans and coupés.
 For NZ’s favourite type of car, the SUV, you need to look to BMW’s X Series.
 And if you want more speed and handling, BMW’s M range of sporty vehicles delivers power and performance … at a price.

 Other car brands

 Not all brands in the market qualify for our ratings (based on minimum survey sample size), but that doesn’t mean they’re not worth considering.
-Here are more brands to check out before buying a new car:
+Here are more popular brands to check out before buying a new car:

 • Mercedes-Benz